 Michigan Waterways Stewards

-Our mission is to protect and improve Michigan’s treasured and vulnerable waterways
+Our mission is to protect, care for, and improve Michigan’s treasured and vulnerable waterways

 for the benefit of fish and wildlife, recreation and sport.